jeremylvln/LedMC/README.md

 Today, a lot of gamers have a RGB keyboard to pimp their setup.
 They can control them with the provided software.
 Some have preconfigured integrations with games whereas others not.
 The idea of LedMC is to provide a low-level integration with the game.
 It will permit to improve your survival life with modules you enabled.

+This mod is not called KeyboardLedMC because it could be cool to control more RGB peripherals in the future.
+But first, lets do keyboards properly ;).

 ## Installation

 This mod works with Minecraft Forge.
 Place the jar archive of LedMC in the `mods` folder.
 When your game will start for the first time, you will be asked to select your keyboard provider and layout.
 If you cancel the configuration window or if you select `I don't have a compatible RGB keyboard`, LedMC will simply be inactive.
 If your keyboard provider and/or layout is not supported yet, be patient!
 Maybe awesome contributors will come to rescue you!